Create your

 BONES IS BACK

-This book introduces Bones, a mischievous little skeleton who comes to life every October, making pranks and surprises for your family at night.
+This award winning book introduces Bones, a mischievous little skeleton who comes to life every October, making pranks and surprises for your family at night.
 During the day, however, Bones is all about fun and interaction—children can touch, play with, and engage with him, making every moment special.
 Unlike traditional holiday characters that focus mostly on observation, Bones is all about participation.
 Throughout the month of October, Bones' story aims to bring families together, encourage positive behavior, and celebrate joyful moments.
 With this book, use or buy any skeleton—big, small, scary, or cute—to start this fun family tradition.

 BONES' CHARACTER